Read on for answers to common questions about the stormwater fee, impervious surface area, and the credit program.

 PWSA’s rates are determined by the Pennsylvania Public Utility Commission (PUC).
 Prior to any rate increase going into effect, we will file a rate request with the PUC.
 This is an extensive process, which provides opportunities for public input and requires PWSA to notify all customers when the rate request is filed.

-The PUC approved the stormwater fee in 2021.
-This approval set the rate of the stormwater fee for 2022 and an increase in 2023. (see How is the stormwater fee calculated? in this FAQ).
+The PUC approved the stormwater fee in 2021. (see How is the stormwater fee calculated? in this FAQ).

 What if the data PWSA uses to determine the stormwater fee is updated?